 Remote versus in-person assessment?

 These times require a certain amount of flexibility and adaptability.
 Client health and safety is of course, the most important guiding principle.
 Some types of assessment can be easily conducted remotely, such as online ratings, and completing interviews and self-report assessments.
 Some cognitive, processing, and academic testing can be modified for administration in a remote setting.
 Equivalency studies of in person testing compared to remote testing suggest that the results are comparable and that remote assessment produces valid results; though it is important to keep in mind that most tests were not designed and normed to be given remotely.
 It is important to carefully weigh the options and determine the best course of action in your particular situation.
-Social-emotional and ADHD evaluations are very easily adapted to remote-only administration.
+Social-emotional and ADHD evaluations are easily adapted to remote-only administration.
 More comprehensive evaluations involving cognitive, academic and processing assessments work best in a hybrid format, with at least one in-person assessment session.

 - Comprehensive psychoeducational evaluations for learning, emotional, behavioral and attention concerns for school age children through adolescents.